priyatam/emacs.d/README.md

 **Commands**

 With Emacs on Mac OS X, you don't have to learn all the shortcuts right away, since the toolbar provides hints.
 If you prefer the mouse, feel free to use it.

-You do, however, need to master the M-x, C-x set of primitive shortcuts.
+However, you need to master the M-x, C-x set of primitives.

 ## Commands